golage/errors/README.md

 # errors
-simple and useful errors package in golang
+Simple and useful errors package in Golang